 Continue to turn your pile each week and let it naturally reach a high temperature by breaking down the food scraps and green waste into a nutrient dense soil for your garden.

 When your pile no longer gives off heat and becomes dry, brown and crumbly, it is ready to feed to your garden.
 Mix it in with your topsoil using about 30% composted soil and 70% regular soil for best garden growing results.

 Changes are coming to the way California requires all waste management operators to handle the disposal of organic waste, which is any material that is biodegradable and comes from either a plant or an animal.
-This means we all need to make small changes to the way we dispose of food scraps.
 Since food is the single largest portion of our garbage, as food decomposes in landfills, it creates methane gas, which can take carbon dioxide out of the air, and trap heat in the atmosphere contributing to climate change.

-Instead of throwing leftovers and food scraps in our trash and recycling bins, we need to designate a food waste station in our kitchens to keep all our organics separate from our regular bin.
+Instead of putting organic waste into the landfill and because of new facility enhancements, Western Placer Waste Management Authority (WPWMA) will soon divert (remove) your organic waste from your One Bin Bin and compost it for you.
 This will save energy, save resources by converting matter into compost, improve the quality of air and water by reducing pollution, improve soil quality, and send less waste to the landfill.

 The UC Master Gardeners Program

 Call the rotline: 530-889-7399

 Visit the website: UC Master Gardener Program of Placer County